rl-institut/oemof-B3/docs/how_to_customize_oemof-B3.rst

     :local:
     :backlinks: top

-To use oemof-B3, you may want to modify some files, depending on the setup of your Energy System.
+To use oemof-B3, you may want to modify some files, depending on what you want to model.

 While you define scenarios in the directory :attr:`scenarios`, you can specify the structure of your model in the directory :attr:`model`.